 Just because you can’t use sunscreen, that doesn’t mean you there’s no protection available for your eyes.
 Get a pair of sunglasses that offer UV ray protection.

-Hats like baseball caps or wide brimmed beach hats will give you even more coverage from the sun and significantly reduce your risk of sun burn.
+Baseball caps or wide-brimmed beach hats will give you even more coverage from the sun.
+And, significantly reduce your risk of sunburn.

 Sunscreen in the Eye